Robert Hampton Gray: Early life

 Gray was born in Trail, British Columbia, Canada, but resided from an early age in Nelson, where his father was a jeweller.

-In 1940, following education at the University of Alberta and University of British Columbia, where he completed his Bachelor of Arts and was a member of the Phi Delta Theta Fraternity, he enlisted in the Royal Canadian Naval Volunteer Reserve (RCNVR) at HMCS Tecumseh in Calgary, Alberta.
-Originally sent to England for training, Gray was sent back to Canada to train at RCAF Station Kingston.
+He completed one year at the University of Alberta before transferring to the Bachelor of Arts program at The University of British Columbia where he was a member of the Phi Delta Theta fraternity.

+Before completing university, he enlisted in the Royal Canadian Naval Volunteer Reserve (RCNVR) at HMCS Tecumseh in Calgary, Alberta on July 18, 1940.
+Originally sent to England for training in September Gray decided to join the Fleet Air Arm.
+Gray began his training at HMS St Vincent in January 1941 then 24th Elementary Flying Training School in Luton by March.
+Gray was sent back to Canada to train at RCAF Station Kingston in June.
+Once completing his training in September, Gray was given the rank of sub-lieutenant and by November was sent back to England to train on the Hawker Hurricane at HMS Heron.
+While at HMS Heron Gray had the chance to meet his brother Jack, who played the role of an RCAF air gunner in the film Target for Tonight, before being killed in a air accident not long after.

+Gray initially joined 757 Naval Air Squadron at Winchester, England at the end of February 1942 where he conducted further training.

 War service

 Africa and Norway

-Gray initially joined 757 Naval Air Squadron at Winchester, England.
-He was then assigned to the African theatre, flying Hawker Hurricanes for shore-based squadrons, nos.
+Gray was assigned to the African theatre in May 1942, flying Hawker Hurricanes for shore-based squadrons, nos.
 795, 803, and 877, where he spent two years at Nairobi.
+In December Gray served for a brief time aboard the aircraft carrier HMS Illustrious and on December 31 was promoted to lieutenant.